DD-WRT Cisco Linksys E900: Flashing Process (repost)

 This can be done through the GUI.
 By default, 192.168.1.1 is the default address.
 Plug R2 into the wall/ Ethernet port.
 From here, type that address into the web browser.
 Any errors of “suggestions” that pop up, completely disregard them.
 NOTE: If this router IS NOT brand new, you must do a 30/30/30 Reset, see step #6.

-You will have to change your network settings.
+WINDOWS: You will have to change your network settings.
 I suggest making a desktop shortcut to avoid the tedious clicking.

 Control Panel > Network > Change Adapter Settings (left pane)